Road-Related Information for New Mexico

 Route Markings

-There are still vestiges of the original mid-1920s system, and a few routes still bear their original numbers from that era.
-The original system had routes generally numbered under 100, but as the state system grew, the number assignments were extended higher.
+As you will see looking at the route lists, there are still vestiges of the original pre-1927 system, and a few routes still bear their original numbers from that era.
+The original system had routes generally numbered under 121, and in fact when the first marked numbering system was introduced all numbers were under 100 (though that only lasted for a few years).
+But, as the state system grew, the number assignments were extended higher.
 By the 1950s, the state began to take responsibility for shorter, local roads.
-Numbers higher than 500 were assigned by 1960 (though it is unlikely that there were ever that many roads actually in the system at any one time), and today they go over 600.
+Numbers higher than 500 were assigned by 1960 (though there were never that many roads actually in the system at any one time), and today they go over 600.
 There is no longer any correlation between the significance of a route and whether it has a high or low number.
 While for the most part the current numbering system can only be described as "random" within the range of assigned numbers, there has been since 1988 a district-based numbering scheme that results in clustering of newly-assigned route numbers.
 More on this topic below.

 There is no duplication of numbers between state and U.S. or Interstate routes.
 Back in the 1930s, state route numbers were changed if they duplicated a newly designated U.S. route.
 However, this was not done from the 1950s to about 1970, and during that time there were state highways numbered 10, 25 and 40 (the Interstates) as well as 56 and 82 (the newer U.S. routes) until about 1970.
 Even today, there is a NM-412, but U.S. 412, which does not exist in New Mexico independently, is not the official "inventory" number of U.S. 56-412.